 Accelerated Development Leadership Program- HSBC

-LEAD India in partnership with Evolve Education, UK and facilitated ADLP for the mid-career employees of HSBC India.
+LEAD India in partnership with Evolve Education UK, facilitated ADLP for the mid-career employees of HSBC India.
 In April 2016, 32 multi-departmental employees of India operations underwent this Programme.

 Specifically designed for the mid-career professionals, from multiple verticals or performing varied functions within the organization, who are seen as the future torchbearers of the company, the training revolves around building leadership for sustainability among employees, by bringing in aspects concerning society and environment.